nostr-dev-kit/ndk/README.md

 Clients often need to load data (e.g. profile data) from individual components at once (e.g. initial page render).
 This typically causes multiple subscriptions to be submitted fetching the same information and causing poor performance or getting rate-limited/maxed out by relays.

-NDK implements a convenient subscription model, _buffered queries_, where a named subscription will be created after a customizable amount of time, so that multiple components can append queries.
+NDK implements a convenient subscription model, _buffered queries_, where a named subscription will be created after a customizable amount of time so that multiple components can append queries.

 ```ts
 // Component 1